Skip to content

 Runout controls apply to surfaces of revolution (shafts, bores, flanges) and always reference a datum axis.
 Circular runout checks one cross-section at a time during a full 360° rotation.
 Total runout checks the entire surface simultaneously as the indicator traverses the full length during rotation.

-Total runout is the stricter control — it captures taper and axial straightness that circular runout misses.
+Total runout is the stricter control because it captures taper and axial straightness that circular runout misses.
 Inspection is simple: V-block and dial indicator on most features.
 For a deeper comparison of runout types and when to choose each, see the GD&T guide.

 Circular Runout